Marcel Weyland: Works

-In 2020, the same publisher published 'Amoroso', 50 Polish love poems and 'Furioso', by three angry poets: Mickiewicz, Słowacki and Tuwim.
+In 2020, the same publisher published Amoroso, 50 Polish love poems and 'Furioso', by three angry poets: Mickiewicz, Słowacki and Tuwim.

-In 2022, publication is expected of 'Close to the heart'. selected poems of six 20th C. Polish women poets.
+In 2022, publication was expected of Close to the heart, selected poems of six 20th C. Polish women poets.

-Marcel has been recognised worldwide for his translations.
+Weyland was recognised for his translations.
 He was awarded the Order of Merit by the Polish government for his contributions to Polish culture in 2005, in 2008 the Medal of the Order of Australia, in 2012 (by the President of Poland) the Officer's Cross of the Order of Merit to the Polish Commonwealth and in 2013 the gold medal Gloria Artis by the Polish Minister of Culture.

+Personal life

+In 1952, Weyland married artist Philippa Keane.
+They lived in Mosman, Sydney, Australia and had five children, 21 grandchildren and five great grandchildren.
+Philippa died in 2018.

+Weyland died on 18 October 2025, at the age of 98.